opencompute/rallly/README.md

 3. Setup environment variables

    Create a `.env` file by copying `.env.development`.
-This will be were you can set your [configuration options](https://support.kinpal.com/self-hosting/configuration-options).
+This will be where you can set your [configuration options](https://support.kinpal.com/self-hosting/configuration-options).

    ```bash
    cp .env.development .env